unstoppabledomains/demos/Unstoppable Partner API Example/server/README.md

 In the project directory, you should:

-### Go into the server Folder and update the .env API_KEY_VALUE with your Sandbox API key from dashboard.auth.unstoppabledomains.com.
+### Go into the server Folder and update the .env API_KEY_VALUE with your Sandbox API key from the [Unstoppable Dashboard](https://docs.unstoppabledomains.com/domain-distribution-and-management/quickstart/retrieve-an-api-key/).
 Use .env.example to create your .env

 ### `npm run dev` to start the server